 SeatGeek is a search engine for third party ticket sellers.
 They feature listings from numerous online ticket outlets, like Score Big, Vivid Seats, Tickets Now and many others, including locally based ones like ACE Tickets in Boston.

 With each listing of tickets, SeatGeek assigns a “Deal Score” to show the user what kind of deal they are getting on each ticket; you can sort the listings either by price or by Deal Score.

 The other “best part” about SeatGeek is knowing up front what the ticket will cost.
-MLB teams and StubHub charge fees that are a percentage of the ticket price, so with the better seats especially you can expect a sizable markup by the time you reach the checkout screen.
-There are no such surprises with SeatGeek; the price on the screen is very likely what you’ll pay.
-(Incidentally, keep that in mind when comparing…go to the checkout screen on StubHub or the team website and see the total cost before you compare.
-Those fees can be large.)
+MLB teams and StubHub charge fees that are a percentage of the ticket price, so you can expect a sizable markup by the time you reach the checkout screen.
+There are no such surprises with SeatGeek; you can elect to show the full price with the fees.
+(Incidentally, keep that in mind when comparing…go to the checkout screen on StubHub or the team website first and see the total cost before you compare.)

-Every time I search for baseball tickets now, I always check SeatGeek in addition to the team website and StubHub.
+Every time I’m searching for cheaper baseball tickets now (which is always), I always check SeatGeek in addition to the team website and StubHub.
 Very often SeatGeek is where I score the best deal.
 I’ve even gotten tickets for family members and friends and saved them a good chunk of the budget they offered me.

-So the next time you’re looking for cheap baseball tickets, definitely check out SeatGeek and compare for yourself.
-You may find it’s the best source for baseball tickets.
+So the next time you’re looking for cheaper baseball tickets, definitely check out SeatGeek and compare for yourself.

 And make sure you use this link, because I like SeatGeek enough to have kept them as an affiliate of mine for several years now.
 Ballpark E-Guides earns a commission from your SeatGeek purchase, so thanks for your support!

 Want to save money on baseball tickets, parking and everything else?